-” St. Osnadhs Church is ruined nineteenth-century Church of Ireland church with remains of medieval church behind.
-Situated on an elevated site overlooking rich rural countryside, this ruinous First Fruits church dates from 1810.
-It has an austere simplicity and comprises a three-bay nave with lime rendered walls and pointed windows, a porch on the north side and a three-stage, west tower with crennelations and pinnacles.
-The earliest church to occupy the site was a monastery associated with St. Osnadh and a round tower survived here until the nineteenth century, when it was removed during the building of the Church of Ireland church.
+St. Osnadh`s Church in Kellistown is a ruined nineteenth-century Church of Ireland church with remains of the medieval church behind.
+Situated on an elevated site overlooking the rich rural countryside, this ruinous First Fruits church dates from 1810.
+It has an austere simplicity and comprises a three-bay nave with lime-rendered walls and pointed windows.
+Furthermore, it also has a porch on the north side, and a three-stage, west tower with crenelations and pinnacles.
+The earliest church to occupy the site was a monastery associated with St. Osnadh.
+And a round tower survived here until the nineteenth century.
+Then, it was removed during the building of the Church of Ireland church.

-The site has strong associations with St. Patrick and the medieval church – whose remains can be seen behind the nineteenth-century church – was dedicated to him.
+Moreover, the site is strongly associated with St. Patrick’s.
+So, the medieval church whose remains can be seen behind the nineteenth-century church was dedicated to him.
 The remains reveal a large rectangular structure built from granite boulders.
 There is a small piscina and a large fragment of a finely dressed polygonal font can also be seen.

-In the thirteenth century Kellistown was settled by the Anglo-Normans and the church was given to the Augustinian Priory of Kells, Co.
+In the thirteenth century, Kellistown was settled by the Anglo-Normans.
+And the church was given to the Augustinian Priory of Kells, Co.
 Kilkenny.
-The present remains probably date from this period.
+So, the present remains probably dates from this period.

-Kellistown was the site of several famous battles including one in 1398 when Roger Mortimer, Royal Lieutenant of Ireland was killed while doing battle with the O’Byrnes and other Gaelic chiefs.”
+Besides, Kellistown was the site of several famous battles.
+Including one in 1398 when Roger Mortimer, Royal Lieutenant of Ireland was killed while battling with the O’Byrnes and other Gaelic chiefs.”

 – source Carlow Trails of the Saints

-St. Osnadhs Church is beautiful and photogenique but sad.
-And it is great view from St. Osnadh’s Church to Mount Leinster.
+St. Osnadh`s Church is beautiful and photogenic but sad.
+What`s more, it is an excellent view from St. Osnadh’s Church to Mount Leinster.